 Percutaneous Valvular Leak Closure

 Patients with previous surgical heart valve replacements may sometimes develop leakage at the edges of the implanted valves.
-Percutaneous paravalvular leak closure is a minimally invasive method to treat these leakages without the need for a repeat open heart surgery, minimising the risks and discomfort for patients.
+Percutaneous paravalvular leak closure is a minimally invasive method to treat these leakages without the need for a repeat open-heart surgery, minimizing the risks and discomfort for patients.

-- Patients with atrial fibrillation (chaotic heart rhythm) are at increased risks of clot formation and stroke, and therefore require anti-coagulation therapy with potent blood thinners.
+- Patients with atrial fibrillation (chaotic heart rhythm) are at increased risk for stroke and clot formation, therefore they require anti-coagulation therapy using potent blood thinners.
 This in turn increases the risk of bleeding events (including bleeding in the brain) which could be life-threatening.

-- The Watchman LAA closure therapy is where an umbrella-like device is placed percutaneously (minimally invasively) in a left heart chamber to reduce clot formation and thus reduce the risk of stroke.
-It has been shown to be an alternative to treatment with the lifelong potent blood thinners.
+- The Watchman LAA closure therapy is where an umbrella-like device is placed percutaneously (minimally invasively) in a left heart chamber to reduce clot formation thus reducing the risk of stroke.
+It has been shown to be an alternative to treatment with lifelong potent blood thinners.